 There are numerous types of eczema.
 They largely share symptoms of inflamed, dry itchy skin, affecting different areas of the body.

 The exact cause of eczema isn’t known, but there has been research that indicates genetic factors may influence the appearance of eczema.

 Environmental triggers such soaps and other cleaning products, or allergens like pet fur and pollen can initiate an eczema flare-up, too.

 Why do I only get eczema in the winter?

 Some sufferers find that their eczema only flares up in the winter.
 Eczema means that the skin can’t retain moisture on its own and dries out rapidly, causing those dry, itchy patches to appear.

-Being out in dry and cold weather can cause your skin to try out, as can indoor heating systems!
-Applying deeply moisturising treatments can help the skin stay supple and hydrated.
+Being out in dry and cold weather can cause your skin to dry out, as can indoor heating systems!
+Applying deeply moisturizing treatments can help the skin stay supple and hydrated.

-When your skin exhibits the first symptoms of an eczema flare up, it’s tempting to start layering on the products.
-It’s important to remember that using regular soaps and scented moisturisers can dry the skin out even more, making your eczema worse.
+When your skin exhibits the first symptoms of an eczema flare-up, it’s tempting to start layering on the products.
+It’s important to remember that using regular soaps and scented moisturizers can dry the skin out, even more, making your eczema worse.

-Fortunately there are alternatives available which have been developed with eczema sufferers in mind.
+Fortunately, there are alternatives available that have been developed with eczema sufferers in mind.
 A soap substitute such as Dermol 500 Lotion cleans the skin gently without drying it out.

-Flexitol is a richly moisturising hand balm which rehydrates the skin and soothes irritation.
-It can be used on the hands, or applied to patches of eczema for relief from your symptoms.
+Flexitol is a richly moisturizing hand balm that rehydrates the skin and soothes irritation.
+It can be used on the hands or applied to patches of eczema for relief from your symptoms.